SU(d)-Symmetric Random Unitaries: Quantum Scrambling, Error Correction, and Machine Learning: Results

 The SU($d$) symmetry is generated by a set of non-commuting charges from the elements of the Lie algebra $\mathfrak{su}(d)$.
 The non-commuting nature implies that our charge sectors cannot exactly correspond to the spectrum of these conserved charges but rather its Casimir operators.
 The transversal action of the symmetry group SU$(d)$ then implies there exists a sequence of coupled Casimir operators.
-For instance, in the case of SU($2$) action, they are built from sequential coupling $\{\vec{S}_1 \cdot \vec{S}_2, \vec{S}_1\cdot \vec{S}_2 \cdot \vec{S}_3, \vec{S}_1 \cdot \vec{S}_2 \cdot \vec{S}_3 \cdots \vec{S}_n \}$ of spin operators \cite{pqc, sergii1}.
-It is shown in \cite{Zheng2021SpeedingUL} that these Casimir operators commute with the center of the symmetric group $Z[S_n]$ as the consequence of the Schur-Weyl duality so that the charge sectors can be labeled by $S_n$ irreps or Young diagrams as we discussed in Section \ref{sec: backgrounds}.
+For instance, in the case of SU($2$) action, they are built by sequential coupling $\{\vec{S}_1 \cdot \vec{S}_2, \vec{S}_1\cdot \vec{S}_2 \cdot \vec{S}_3, \vec{S}_1 \cdot \vec{S}_2 \cdot \vec{S}_3 \cdots \vec{S}_n \}$ of spin operators \cite{pqc, sergii1}.
 Hence, the first sharp contrast between Abelian group symmetry and non-Abelian symmetry group is that the spectrum of conserved charges (or Lie algebra generators) in the latter case cannot explicitly correspond to charge sectors so that generally conserved quantities are \emph{not} the same as conserved charges.

-Here we define the conserved quantities to be elements of the group algebra $\mathbb{C}[S_n]$ spanned by elements of $S_n$ which exhaust the commutant of SU$(d)$ action by Schur-Weyl duality and double commutant theorem \cite{Goodman2009,Tolli2009} (also see Section 1.2 in the SM for more details).
-We pay special attention to the dynamics of the $2$-local conserved quantities given by the exchange interaction.
+Here we define the conserved quantities to be elements generated by the exchange interactions $\vec{S}_i \cdot \vec{S}_j$ acting on the $(i, j)$-pair of qudits.
+We pay special attention to the dynamics of the $2$-local conserved quantities given by the exchange interactions.
 In particular, we consider the OTOC between the \emph{charge density} and exchange interactions under SU($2$) symmetry action where the charge density is given by the non-identity single-qubit Pauli elements.
 We also consider the OTOC between exchange interactions for general transversal SU($d$) symmetry.
 At the first and second qudits, it reads

 where $P$ are generalized Pauli matrices acting on one qudit.
 In the case of $d = 2$ we have $\vec{S}_i = (X_i, Y_i, Z_i)$.
 The first result of this paper is a rigorous mathematical verification that under SU$(d)$ symmetry the late-time OTOCs of these local conserved quantities scale as an inverse polynomial in contrast to exponential decay when there is no symmetry.
 At late time we work with the Heisenberg operator $\widetilde{W} = U W U^\dag$ where $U$ is randomly taken from SU$(d)$-symmetric unitaries.
 As mentioned at the end of Section \ref{sec: backgrounds}, we take a local basis of operators to probe the information.
 We show that when evolving with SU$(d)$-symmetric random unitaries obeying the Haar distribution,